 What’s going on here?
 Governments using Short Wave radio broadcasting to influence international public opinion in their favor – since the 1930’s.
 Sounds familiar….
 These days they use “social media” to program the Smart Phone Zombies.

 “When you control the information you control the people.”
-Nazi Reichsminister of Propaganda Joseph Google (er, Goebbels).
+Nazi Reichsminister of Propaganda Josef Google (er, Goebbels).

 With the rise of the Internet and “cable” most broadcasting has moved off “radio” over to various web-based services.
 With few exceptions there is not much international news and information on short wave radio these days.
 However there is still plenty of other interesting stuff on the HF radio spectrum not controlled by the corporate media.

 At age 9-10, I knew that I needed to set up a proper “Listening Post” with the radio.
 That I did, in the back of a small clothes closet, complete with my microscope and chemistry set.
 The wall was adorned with a few SWBC QSL cards.
 The back yard trees were full of wires, the “basement shack” was wired with multiple knife switches to select each one.

 Then came a Heathkit CR-1 Crystal Radio my dad built for me while I was in the 5th Grade.
 See: http://www.n6cc.com/crystal-radios-it-started-here

 That was closely followed by a sadly broken Zenith Transoceanic 8G005 portable given to me by uncle Dan to “play with”.
 As a curious 10 year-old, I disassembled it!!!
 OH THE PAIN!!! (but I still have all the Loctal tubes 60 years later.)